Protecting the Rights of Injured Nursing Home Residents

 If a nursing home calls to report that your loved one has been injured or you notice signs of possible neglect or abuse, you should contact an experienced Norwich nursing home injury law firm as soon as possible.
 We can help determine what caused the injury and whether your loved one has the right to hold the nursing home liable.
-If you suspect a nursing home provided negligent care, please call Polito & Associates today to discuss the best course of action for you and your loved one.
+If you suspect a nursing home provided negligent care, please call Polito & Harrington today to discuss the best course of action for you and your loved one.

 Injuries Due to Negligence

 Nursing homes have the duty to inspect and maintain the premises to make sure it is safe for residents, staff, and visitors.
 In addition, nursing homes are expected to follow all applicable regulations enforced by the Connecticut Department of Public Health.
 When a nursing home fails to abide by these duties, dangerous conditions and accidents often result.

 - Failure to correct fall hazards or follow fall prevention protocols